How to ACE your Christmas Exams

 Start writing out summaries in your own words, whether this is from notes your teacher has given you or your text book.
 I am a firm believer in having your own set of notes that you can read and understand easily.
 As with any exam, you do not want to be trawling through pages of notes as deadline day looms.
 Bullet points, postits, pocket notebooks and flash cards are great companions for these summaries.
 Put good habits in place now.

-- Tend to all Subjects.
+- Tend to all Subjects in your Christmas Exams.

 It is important not to neglect the subjects that aren’t your favourite or that you may not be doing so well in.
 The first piece of homework you tackle every evening should be from these subjects and they should also get more time (blocks) on your ‘Lifestyle Study Timetable’.
 You are better off in the long run to have the majority of your scores around the middle as opposed to having very high and very low percentages across a mix of subjects.
 Focus on your weaknesses, as it is likely your talents in the other subjects will balance grades out.
 This also applies within subjects.
 Getting very low scores in certain subjects can really drain the confidence and leave you wondering “Where do I go from here”?